 Using your account API, you can retrieve the full details of these related UUIDs to build cross-session intelligence on users.
 Just like the demos above, use the information you collect in your CRM, marketing automation solution, programmatic ads, custom app/API, or in 1,000s of apps via Zapier, Pipedream, Integromat, and Tray.io.

 * By default, Confection stores data for 24 hours.
 Most customers write data in real time to a meaningful endpoint (eg., Google Analytics or a CRM).
 As a result, this isn’t an issue for them.
 However, storing data for > 24 hours would allow you to build extensive sets of related UUIDs with deep historical intelligence about your users and visitors.
-If you do want to store account data for longer than 24 hours, you have two choices:
+Customers who want to store account data for longer than 24 hours have two choices:

 Confection is compliant with global data privacy laws such as CCPA, GDPR, and LGPD.
 We offer customers two ways to collect data: